AdobeDocs/graphql-mesh-gateway/src/pages/reference/transforms/replace-field.md

 ## Transform scopes

 We explored how to use the transform to replace field Types.
-The transform always replaces the type of the source field with the one of the target.
+The transform always replaces the type of source field with the type of the target.

 However, the transform also allows you to pass a scope property, which values can be `config` or `hoistValue`.